Does OpenAI Text to Speech support languages other than English?

 Since there were no samples on the page other than those in English, I generated some samples in Polish to see if the model is already useful there.
 Polish is my native language, so it’s the one where I can judge nuances most easily.
 It’s also substantially different from English which makes it an interesting test ground.
 I’m sharing the results here, enjoy! 🙂

-Please note, the samples were generated on 2023-11-18 using model tts-1.
+Please note, the samples were generated on 2023-11-18 using model tts-1

 The API

-I generate samples using the createSpeech API endpoint.
+API endpoint.
 A typical example is as simple as sending the following request, with a proper authentication token added:

 POST https://api.openai.com/v1/audio/speech